 I go up to London a lot and if I can, try to see what can be done around the city for free.
 There’s lot of museums and art galleries, but it can be more of a struggle if you’re looking for free things to do outside.
-There is the nose tour if you’ve heard of that, where you follow a trail of noses around the capital… not something I’ve done yet!View Full Post
+There is the nose tour if you’ve heard of that, where you follow a trail of noses around the capital… not something I’ve done yet!View Post

 *Updated 2018.
-Choosing to travel by interrail is one of the most exhilarating yet cost effective ways of seeing the world.
-If you’re planning your trip right now, you can make your funds stretch even further with a plan in place.
+Choosing to travel by interrail is one of the most exhilarating and cost effective ways of seeing the world.
+If you’re planning an interrail trip, you can make your funds stretch even further with a plan in place.
 Here’s my guide on making an interrail budget that’ll work for you:View Post

 Recently I wrote about how to overcome post-trip blues, but I didn’t touch upon one of the best ways to cheer yourself up after a big trip: planning a mini jaunt!
 As I’m sure all my fellow travel bloggers will agree, it’s always best to have a new adventure in mind to keep your cultural side in tune and even that sometimes, you don’t need a reason, just a ticket 😉View Post

 This review post of my travels is something I’ve been subconsciously putting off since I came back, as it feels like the end of one of the best times of my life.
 Now I’m back, the trip almost feels like a dream and I have to remind myself that it happened and that for two months I lived every day to the full, seeing some of the best destinations the world has to offer!View Post